 What Are Essential Oils?

-Essential oils or infusions are concentrated extracts obtained from various parts of medicinal herbs.
+Essential oils are concentrated extracts consisting of volatile molecules obtained from various parts of medicinal herbs.
 These essences contain bioactive ingredients that have healing properties.

-These oils can either be burnt to inhale their fragrance or applied (with medical advice) to the affected area for relief and a soothing effect.
-You should never ingest such oils because there is not sufficient research done to prove their safety.
+These oils can either be diffused to inhale their fragrance or applied (with medical advice) to the affected area for relief and a soothing effect.
+In addition, modern research suggests that ingestion of small quantities of essential oils (like lavender) in a capsule may be beneficial.

 You must be wondering how simply sniffing on some pleasant essential oils could possibly help you feel less anxious.
 Just keep reading to find out!

 Essential oils stimulate your senses when they get absorbed by your body or when you inhale them.

 When you inhale fragrances in the atmosphere through your nose, the olfactory receptors get activated.